 - Production is independent of climatic conditions.

-Despite these advantages, SCPs have not been widely accepted for human consumption owing to certain problems as follows:
+In spite of many advantages, there are few drawbacks.
+Single-Cell Protein has not been widely accepted for human consumption owing to certain problems as follows:

 - High level of nucleic acid in biomass makes it difficult for consumption as it may lead to gastrointestinal problems.

 - The biomass may trigger an allergic reaction if the digestive system recognizes it as a foreign product.

 - The presence of nucleic acids in high content leads to elevated levels of uric acid.

 - In certain cases, the development of kidney stone and gout if consumed in high quality.

 - Possibility for the presence of secondary toxic metabolites which results in Hypersensitivity and other skin reactions.